theajmalrazaq/superflex/README.md

 ## Overview

-OMG y'all! 💅 SuperFlex is the ultimate glow-up for that crusty university Flex portal at NUCES that was giving major 2005 vibes.
+SuperFlex is the ultimate glow-up for that crusty university Flex portal at NUCES that was giving major 2005 vibes.
 It's literally a browser extension that said "challenge accepted" and transformed the ancient interface into this sleek, dark-mode masterpiece.
 It's not just a pretty face though - we've added so many features that your productivity is about to be *chef's kiss* 🔥

 This bad boy works by sneaking React components into the boring old LMS pages, basically performing plastic surgery on the UI.
-No cap, it's the ultimate college life hack that the administration wasn't ready for.
+No cap, it's the ultimate uni life hack that the administration wasn't ready for.
 Flex portal?
 More like FLEX on your classmates with this aesthetic upgrade! 😎

 ## Features